 As mentioned, we had just moved to a newly built residential area, the newest in town.
 The word enclave almost fitted.
 Built at the ‘end’ of town, with only one street connecting us to the outside.
-Hills surrounded the houses in almost 360 degree manner.
+Hills surrounded the houses in an almost 360-degree manner.
 A small river ran the course behind the houses further down.
-Had it been the middle ages, we could have gated ourselves for protection.
+Had it been the Middle Ages, we could have gated ourselves for protection.

 Just a few weeks before, on a lazy weekend, my brother and I decided to take a walk around the surrounding forest.
-With fully grown trees, the walk on the hills was easy, grasses and shrubs being minimal.
-It was like taking a hike on a national park.
-Wildlife in the island was the ‘fairly safe’ kind; bugs and birds being the main signs of nature beyond humans (no known dangerous mammals inhabit the island).
+With fully grown trees, the walk on the hills was easy, with grasses and shrubs being minimal.
+It was like taking a hike in a national park.
+Wildlife on the island was the ‘fairly safe’ kind; bugs and birds being the main signs of nature beyond humans (no known dangerous mammals inhabit the island).
 After an hour or so of walking aimlessly and goofing around, we went back home.
 The hills surrounded the whole compound, we knew it would take a while to explore all of it.
-So… yes, there were spiders, I’m sure, mom!
+So… yes, there were spiders, I’m sure, Mom!

 - It’s big!
 We gotta kill it!

-And with that, mom had given her command.
-And with ‘we’ she meant brother and I. Did we want to kill poor lost large spider in the middle of the road?
+And with that, Mom had given her command.
+And with ‘we’ she meant brother and I. Did we want to kill a poor lost large spider in the middle of the road?

 - Come’on, we gotta kill it! –she insisted, expecting some kind of reaction from us.

 - Why? – I asked, stupidly, as if I could somehow change her mind.

 - It could walk into the house while we sleep!
 That’s why!